Better My City

 Volunteer or support campaigns for ethical and inclusive candidates.
 Help raise voter awareness about key civic issues.

-💡 Stage 5 — Creativity & Innovation
+💡 Creativity & Innovation

-15. 🧠 Apply AI to City Data
+16. 🧠 Apply AI to City Data

 Use open data and artificial intelligence to analyze civic challenges and propose new solutions.